 Though author Paddy Chayefsky hated this movie (in the credits his name was changed to Sidney Aaron) and even disowned it due to Ken Russell's wild-eyed direction, this film never-the-less captivated audiences with its mind-melting journey.

-When the film opens, it is 1967 and we see the distorted face of Dr. Eddie Jessup (William Hurt: DARK CITY, LOST IN SPACE, DO NOT DISTURB, THE VILLAGE) through the glass window of an old fashioned isolation tank.
+When the film opens, it is 1967 and we see the distorted face of Dr. Eddie Jessup (William Hurt: DARK CITY, LOST IN SPACE, DO NOT DISTURB) through the glass window of an old fashioned isolation tank.
 He is trying sensory deprivation.
 What he knows of it fascinates him, but no real scientists like himself are actively pursuing sensory deprivation on humans.

 Jessup is a driven man with personal demons that seem minor when he speaks of them but horrifyingly overwhelming when Russell lets us into his dreams.
 It is these demons that drive Eddie to pursue the Lovecraftian inner mind contact that is achieved via sensory deprivation.

-At a faculty party he meets a post grad anthropology student named Emily (Blair Brown: THE ASTRONAUT'S WIFE) and after a very brief whirlwind of Eddie's rapid chatter*, he asks Emily to take him home with her.
-Finding him handsome, tall, blue eyed, blonde, confusing and sexy, she barely has a moment to say yes and they are off to sofa time.
+At a faculty party he meets a post grad anthropology student named Emily (Blair Brown: THE ASTRONAUT'S WIFE) and after a brief whirlwind of Eddie's rapid chatter*, he asks Emily to take him home with her.
+Finding him handsome, tall, blue eyed, blonde, fascinating, confusing, and sexy, she barely has a moment to say yes and they are off to sofa time.

 If you have read my other reviews here then you know that there are often moments where I say "And Merry Mishaps occur".
 That is because most movies reach a destination point, usually quite early in the movie where you can say, "Ah!
 So that's what this is all about."

 One of the best things about ALTERED STATES is that you are never really sure where all this is supposed to take you.